Billie Lozano Visiting Scholar Program

 Español | Português

 To celebrate and honor the life of Lilian (Billie) Seddon Lozano, the Center for Latin American Studies (CLAS) at the University of Pittsburgh is launching the Billie Seddon Lozano Visiting Scholar Program.
-The Program awards up to two short-term fellowships annually to scholars in the arts, humanities, social sciences, and natural sciences engaged in research projects on Latin America and the Caribbean for stays of one month during the calendar year.
+The Program awards up to two short-term fellowships annually to scholars in the arts, humanities, social sciences, and natural sciences engaged in research projects on Latin America and the Caribbean for stays of one month during the 2024-25 Pitt Academic Year (September 2024-April 2025).

 Visiting scholars are expected to devote their time to research at the Eduardo Lozano Latin American Collection at the University Library System (ULS), and to engage in CLAS’s scholarly activities during their stay.
-At the end of their stay, fellows are expected to present their work to CLAS scholarly community and to help strengthening the Library’s Latin American Collection by identifying publications within their area of knowledge to be recommended for acquisition by the library.
+Fellows are expected to present their work to CLAS scholarly community and to help strengthening the Library’s Latin American Collection by identifying publications within their area of knowledge to be recommended for acquisition by the library at the end of their term.

-Applications developing any topic on Latin America and the Caribbean are accepted.
-For the 2023-2024 calendar year, priority will be given to proposals focusing on the Amazon region.
+Although applications developing any topic on Latin America and the Caribbean are accepted, priority will be given to proposals focusing on the Amazon region.
 Applications from residents of Latin American and Caribbean countries and underrepresented groups are especially welcomed.

 Applicants must hold a Ph.D. degree or be in the final stages of writing their PhD dissertation.
 Applications can be submitted in Spanish, Portuguese, or English.